Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Problem Formulation

 The objective of this paper is not to maximize upgrade acceptance rate at any cost.
 Instead, we seek an embodied upgrade process that jointly satisfies the following properties: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Improvement}: beneficial capability versions should still be deployable. \item \textbf{Safety}: unsafe or policy-incompatible upgrades should be prevented. \item \textbf{Compatibility}: upgraded capabilities should remain structurally usable by the current system. \item \textbf{Recoverability}: failed or drifting upgrades should admit rollback or fallback. \item \textbf{Auditability}: upgrade decisions and post-activation interventions should remain inspectable. \end{itemize}

 Formally, let $J(\mathcal{R}_t)$ denote system utility and let $S(\mathcal{R}_t)$ denote governance-constrained safety.
-The target is not simply

-but rather to admit only those candidate upgrades that improve utility while preserving a governance envelope over execution and failure handling.
-In this sense, governed capability evolution extends the policy-constrained execution principle from action-level control to capability-level deployment control.
+The target is not simply $\max\,J(\mathcal{R}_{t+1})$, but rather to admit only those candidate upgrades that improve utility while preserving a governance envelope over execution and failure handling.
+Governed capability evolution thereby extends the policy-constrained execution principle from action-level control to capability-level deployment control.